-- 1. That it finds that the construction of the Public Improvements for Sixth Avenue and Broadway for which the Agency proposes to pay for are of benefit to the Core Redevelopment District of the Expansion Sub Area of the Centre City Redevelopment Project area and the immediate neighborhood in which the Project area is located, that it finds and determines that no other reasonable means of financing the proposed Improvements for which the Agency proposes to pay are available to the community, that it finds and determines that proposed improvements will assist in eliminating one or more blighting conditions inside the Project area, all as described in Attachment No. 1. - 2.
-That it finds and determines that the construction of the Improvements are consistent with the Implementation Plan adopted for the Project by the Agency on June 21, 1994, as Document No. 2141, pursuant to California Health and Safety Code section 33490, as described in Attachment No. 1. - 3.
-That it authorizes the City Clerk to deliver a copy of this resolution to the Executive Director and members of the Agency.
+- 1. That it finds that the construction of the Public Improvements on the east side of Sixth Avenue from Broadway to "C" Street for which the Agency proposes to pay for are of benefit to the Centre City Redevelopment Project, that it finds and determines that no other reasonable means of financing the proposed improvements for which the Agency proposes to pay are available to the community, that it finds and determines that proposed improvements will assist in eliminating one or more blighting conditions inside the Project area, all as described in Attachment 1, attached hereto. - 2.
+That it finds and determines that the construction of then improvements are consistent with the Implementation Plan adopted for the Project by the Agency on June 21, 1994, as Document No. 2141, pursuant to California Health and Safety Code section 33490, as described in Attachment 1. - 3.
+That it consents to the payment by the Agency for all of the cost of the improvements identified above. - 4.
+That it authorizes the City Clerk to deliver a copy of this resolution to the Executive Director and members of the Agency. - That the total amount for the contract and agreement shall not exceed \$246,500.
 APPROVED: CASEY GWINN, City Attorney